What Is Cervical Spondylosis?

 Cervical Disc Herniation vs Spondylosis

-Although disc herniation and cervical spondylosis frequently coexist in the same patient, their distinction has therapeutic implications.
-Acute herniation (generally in young adults aged 30 to 50 years) tends to cause more abrupt-onset radiculopathy, with compression of a single nerve root and a well-defined dermatome.
-Spondylosis, in contrast, evolves insidiously, frequently with multiple levels involved and more diffuse symptoms.
+Although disc herniation and cervical spondylosis often coexist in the same patient, distinguishing them has therapeutic implications.
+Acute herniation (typically in young adults aged 30 to 50) tends to cause more abrupt-onset radiculopathy, with compression of a single nerve root and a well-defined dermatome.
+Spondylosis, by contrast, evolves insidiously, often involving multiple levels and producing more diffuse symptoms.

-Magnetic resonance imaging is the study of choice to differentiate acute herniation from chronic protrusion or osteophyte.
+Magnetic resonance imaging is the study of choice for differentiating acute herniation from chronic protrusion or osteophyte.
 Acute herniation — especially if bulky or with a sequestered fragment — may require earlier intervention; degenerative spondylosis rarely requires surgery.
-Electromyography helps confirm which root is involved and quantify the severity of the lesion.
+Electromyography helps confirm which root is involved and quantify lesion severity.

 Cervical Myofascial Pain Syndrome

 Cervical myofascial pain syndrome is one of the most important and frequently underestimated differential diagnoses.
-Trigger points in the upper trapezius, sternocleidomastoid (SCM), and suboccipitals cause cervical pain and referred headache that may mimic radiculopathy — without any correlation with magnetic resonance imaging.
-Diagnosis is clinical, based on identifying taut muscle nodules with reproduction of the characteristic pain on palpation.
+Trigger points in the upper trapezius, sternocleidomastoid (SCM), and suboccipitals cause cervical pain and referred headache that can mimic radiculopathy — without any correlation on magnetic resonance imaging.
+Diagnosis is clinical, based on identifying taut muscle nodules that reproduce the characteristic pain on palpation.

-Dry needling and acupuncture have high efficacy for cervical trigger points — this is, in fact, one of the indications with the best level of evidence for medical acupuncture.
-When a medical acupuncturist identifies a myofascial component associated with spondylosis, combined treatment (needling of trigger points + rehabilitation) produces superior results to treating the spondylosis alone.
+Dry needling and acupuncture have high efficacy for cervical trigger points — in fact, one of the indications with the best level of evidence for medical acupuncture.
+When a medical acupuncturist identifies a myofascial component associated with spondylosis, combined treatment (trigger-point needling + rehabilitation) produces superior results to treating the spondylosis alone.

 Cervical Myelopathy: Critical Warning Sign

-Cervical myelopathy represents the most serious complication of advanced cervical spondylosis and a differential diagnosis that demands immediate recognition.
-Unlike radiculopathy (root compression), myelopathy implies compression of the spinal cord with upper motor neuron signs: hyperreflexia, Babinski sign, clonus and, in severe cases, sphincter dysfunction.
+Cervical myelopathy is the most serious complication of advanced cervical spondylosis and a differential diagnosis demanding immediate recognition.
+Unlike radiculopathy (root compression), myelopathy involves spinal cord compression with upper motor neuron signs: hyperreflexia, Babinski sign, clonus and, in severe cases, sphincter dysfunction.
 Gait difficulty and loss of manual dexterity are subtle early signs.

 Cervical myelopathy is not an indication for prolonged conservative treatment — it requires neurosurgical evaluation and, in moderate to severe cases, early surgical decompression.
 Delay in diagnosis can result in permanent neurologic deficits.
 Any patient with cervical spondylosis who develops gait disturbance, frequent falls, or difficulty writing should be evaluated urgently.